 A schema version identifies the state of a Realm Schema at some point in time.
 Realm Database tracks the schema version of each realm and uses it to map the objects in each realm to the correct schema.

-Schema versions are ascending integers that you can optionally include
+Schema versions are integers that you may include

 in the realm configuration when you open a realm.
 If a client